ltgoslo/simple_elmo/README.md

 This script can be used to perform document pair classification (like in text entailment or paraphrase detection).
 Simple average of ELMo embeddings for all words in a document is used;
-then, the cosine similarity between two documents is calculated and used as a classifier feature.
+then, the cosine similarity between two documents is calculated and used as a single classifier feature.
 Evaluated with macro F1 score and 10-fold cross-validation.

 Example paraphrase dataset for English (adapted from [MRPC](https://www.microsoft.com/en-us/download/details.aspx?id=52398)):